Sold.co.uk Review – Is Their FREE Service Even Worth It?

 My concerns aren’t even a reflection of their service – it could be incredibly terrific – but I’ll never find out.
 My main issue is that I think it’s too easy for someone to get lured into their “free” and “fast” service without fully understanding how it all works, and that seems to be by design.

-I’ve read through their website carefully multiple times and I’m still unsure.
-Isn’t that a problem?
 All the evidence (and common sense) suggests that they are valuing low and selling high, but there’s no clarification, so all I’m able to do is speculate.

 Could they turn things around?
 Sure.
 Nothing I have flagged is a terminal weakness – they just need to be a buttload more transparent.
-But I imagine that would involve a drastic shift in their marketing strategy and that could result in negatively impacting interest.
-So I won’t be holding my breath.

 I’m not telling anyone to do anything.

-If you want a free house-selling service and you’re compelled by SOLD.CO.UK [after doing your own due diligence], then that’s your call.
+If you want a free house-selling service and you’re compelled by Sold.co.uk [after doing your own due diligence], then that’s your call.
 At the very least, it’s worth getting an offer from them to see if it tickles your pickle.

-Alternative 1: Free Online Estate Agent
+Alternative 1: Online Estate Agent

-Free Online Estate Agent
+Alternatives Online Estate Agents

-Estate AgentRatingDurationIncludes / NotesPrice
+Estate AgentRatingDurationIncludes / NotesPrice from

 Rating